 High level visits

-2008: A number of Australian ministers and senior officials visited Peru for APEC meetings, including then Prime Minister, the Hon.
-Kevin Rudd, then Foreign Affairs Minister, the Hon.
-Styephen Smith, then Trade Minister, the Hon.
-Simon Crean and then Parliamentary Secretary for Early Childhood Education and Childcare, the Hon.
-Maxine McKew.
+During 2008 when Peru last hosted APEC, a number of Australian ministers and senior officials visited Peru for meetings, including then Prime Minister, the Hon Kevin Rudd MP, then Foreign Affairs Minister, the Hon Stephen Smith MP, then Trade Minister, the Hon Simon Crean MP and then Parliamentary Secretary for Early Childhood Education and Childcare, the Hon Maxine McKew MP.